KoBlades/Customer-Churn-Project/README.md

 - **Discounted Pricing for New Customers:** Implement discounted prices for customers during their first year or two of service.
 This strategy aims to improve first impressions and encourage retention.

 - **Enhanced Customer Service:** Identify and prioritize top-performing customer service specialists for support tickets of **5 or higher**.
 While visualizing the impact of this approach on profit may be challenging, the theoretical benefits in customer satisfaction and retention could be substantial.

+- **Contract Based Subscription:** Having subscriptions that include a one year contract to push users deeper into their account age.
+This will allow a longer retention of these accounts over the year.

 ## Future Work
 To visualize the total loss from churn versus overall profit would be beneficial, as it would provide a clearer picture of the financial implications of customer retention strategies.